 Moreover, in the days before the nightspot’s liquor license was revoked, Sanders and his client, Love & Lust owner Imran Jairam, had filed a $125 million notice of claim with the city alleging that the NYPD had been constantly harassing him with inspections since the club opened.
 The harassment, Jairam has claimed, happened because he refused to hand over gifts to a local precinct commander who had allegedly been demanding the presents in a “shakedown.”

-Sanders has also lodged selective-enforcement legal actions similar to Sin City’s and Love & Lust’s on behalf of a former NYPD officer, Sonya Glover, who lost her small Queens lounge bar; three separate karaoke bars in the 109th Precinct in Flushing, Queens; and a pleasure-cruise yacht catering to people largely from Yemen that lost lost docking rights after launching regularly from Brooklyn’s shore into the Hudson River.
+Sanders has also lodged selective-enforcement legal actions similar to Sin City’s and Love & Lust’s on behalf of a former NYPD officer, Sonya Glover, who lost her small Queens lounge bar; three separate karaoke bars in the 109th Precinct in Flushing, Queens; and a pleasure-cruise yacht catering to people from Yemen that lost its docking rights after launching regularly from Brooklyn’s shore into the Hudson River.

 Glover’s suit has been partially dismissed.

-Still, when it comes to Sin City, at least, many of those who remember it—and especially those who lived nearby—are glad that its doors have shut.
+Still, when it comes to Sin City, at least, many of those who remember it—and especially those who lived nearby—are glad that its doors are shut.
 According to police statistics provided by the Law Department, in its time, the club was the scene of at least 11 undercover drug buys on nine occasions, and seven shootings between 2006 and 2014.
 There were also at least 85 unsealed arrests from 2008 onward, according to the statistics.
 And in the nuisance-abatement action, Sin City agreed to pay a $100,000 penalty and consented to a permanent injunction against any violation of NYS Penal Law 220, the statistics show.

 Now, with its alcohol license revoked, Sin City’s brazen gold lions, perched on either side of its garage-door entrance, still present themselves as one walks up.
-But the lions look out of place, and graffiti mars the metal door—on which a posted sign yelling “PLEASE STAY IN TOUCH,” seems almost lonely.
+But the lions look out of place, and graffiti mars the metal door—on which a posted sign, yelling “PLEASE STAY IN TOUCH,” seems almost lonely.

-Sanders, though, remains adamant—both about the alleged wrongful closing down of Sin City and the larger alleged issue of police targeting minority-run businesses.
+Sanders, though, remains adamant—both about the alleged wrongful closing of Sin City and the larger alleged issue of police targeting minority-run businesses.

 “Sin City is not alone,” he said.
 “There’s business owners complaining about this all over the city.
 The issue is whether they can find an attorney, and whether they have the resources to challenge the city practices in court.”